dynatrace-oss/dynatrace-gcp-monitor/HACKING.md

 ## Building custom extension for Google Cloud service
 ### Introduction
-Building custom extension for GCP service allows to customize metrics / dimensions that are ingested to Dynatrace AND/OR to ingest metrics for service not officially supported by Dynatrace extensions.
+Building a custom extension for GCP service allows customizing metrics/dimensions that are ingested to Dynatrace AND/OR to ingest metrics for services not officially supported by Dynatrace extensions.

 Limitations:
-* custom extension will work **only** on Kubernetes deployment
+* the custom extension will work **only** on Kubernetes deployment

-`dynatrace-gcp-function` uses Dynatrace Extension Framework 2.0 to package support for GCP Services (metrics, topology rules, dasboards etc).
-Latest version of official GCP extensions is listed in [extensions-list.txt](https://d1twjciptxxqvo.cloudfront.net/extensions-list.txt) manifest file.
+`dynatrace-gcp-function` uses Dynatrace Extension Framework 2.0 to package support for GCP Services (metrics, topology rules, dashboards etc).
+The latest version of official GCP extensions is listed in [extensions-list.txt](https://d1twjciptxxqvo.cloudfront.net/extensions-list.txt) manifest file.

 Reference:
 * [Extension YAML file](https://www.dynatrace.com/support/help/extend-dynatrace/extensions20/extension-yaml)
 * [Sign extensions](https://www.dynatrace.com/support/help/extend-dynatrace/extensions20/sign-extension)

-### Tutorial: building custom extenion for GCE Virtual Machine
+### Tutorial: building the custom extension for GCE Virtual Machine
-As **an example**, the guide examplains how to customize `Google Compute Engine` extension.
+As **an example**, the guide explains how to customize `Google Compute Engine` extension.

 Required tools:
-* IDE for yaml, (for example: `vscode` with `YAML` extension installed for linting)
+* IDE for YAML, (for example `vscode` with `YAML` extension installed for linting)
 * openssl
 * zip

-#### 1. Get the name & version of latest extension artifact
+#### 1. Get the name & version of the latest extension artifact
-First, we'd need to get the name of the lastest version of the GCE extenion.
-This can be found on cloud bucket within extenion manifest file.
+First, we'd need to get the name of the latest version of the GCE extension.
+This can be found on the cloud bucket within extension manifest file.

 ```
 GCE_EXTENSION_VERSION=$(curl -s https://d1twjciptxxqvo.cloudfront.net/extensions-list.txt | grep google-compute-engine)
 ```

 #### 2. Download the extension
-Having latest version it's possible to download extenion zip file.
+Having the latest version it's possible to download the extension zip file.

 ```
 wget https://d1twjciptxxqvo.cloudfront.net/${GCE_EXTENSION_VERSION}
 ```

-#### 3. Unzip extension
+#### 3. Unzip the extension
 ```
 unzip google-compute-engine-0.0.9.zip
 ```

-#### 4. Unzip extension defintion
+#### 4. Unzip extension definition
 ```
 mkdir extension && unzip extension.zip -d ./extension
 ```

-#### 5. Customize extension defintion
+#### 5. Customize extension definition

 ```
 code ./extension/extension.yaml